How to BE THE PARENT YOU WANT TO BE & NOT GO CRAZY:

 After incorporating the skills that Dr. Stempel uses in therapy and has written about in this book parents have said “Thank you for giving me back my child.”
 “I am enjoying my child again.”
 “Life is much calmer in my house.”
 “I look forward to spending time with my child.”
 “I can breathe again.”
 “Thank you for giving me my life back and making me the parent I want to be.”

-What Makes How to Calm the Dragons Different from Other Parenting Books?
+What Makes How to Be the Parent You Want to Be & Not Go Crazy Different from Other Parenting Books?

 What makes this book different is that both parents and their children learn the same skills.